 Behavioral psychologists know, that to produce positive change in a subject, it is best to provide them with immediate feedback.
 As soon as a positive behavior or negative behavior occurs, the subject should get some type of feedback.
 This is why gamification in the workplace has taken off.
 The staff can see instantly what they did well or when they are off track.
 This instant feedback helps shape behavior quickly and easily.

 Many sales offices have a sales bell that is rung each time a new deal is sold.
 When a salesperson gets a deal they ring the bell.
 The bell notifies the whole group and themselves of a job well done and is often followed up by verbal praise.
 A two step process to this is when the salesperson then adds a number to a sales board that keeps track of everyone's sales.
 This can be done manually or digitally if you have display monitors in the call center.

 I’ve talked with WFM planners that have a tv monitor on the wall with every agent’s name and a coffee cup next to their name.
 When the agent is out of adherence the coffee cup turns light red and the more severe the absence, the more dark red the cup gets.
-Their peers can see who’s cup is red and who’s is green.
+Their peers can see whose cup is red and whose is green.
 The reason this works is because the visual cups are immediately updated as schedule adherence violations occur.
 It also uses peer pressure to promote following the schedule.
 Often times the peers become the police to help their fellow staff stay on track.

 The biggest challenge to giving immediate feedback is having instant knowledge that whether or not your staff is out of adherence.